2017 Berkshire Prize for a First or Second Book of Poetry

-A $3,000 cash prize and a week-long residency at MASS MoCA worth $1,500 in addition to publication by Tupelo Press, 20 copies of the winning title, a book launch, and national distribution with energetic publicity and promotion.
+The Berkshire Prize for a First or Second Book of Poetry includes a cash award of $3,000 in addition to publication by Tupelo Press, 20 copies of the winning title, a book launch, and national distribution with energetic publicity and promotion.
 Manuscripts are judged anonymously and all finalists will be considered for publication.
 Please read the complete guidelines before submitting your manuscript.

 Who May Submit

-The Dorset Prize is open to anyone writing in the English language, whether living in the United States or abroad.
+The Berkshire Prize for a First or Second Book of Poetry is open to anyone writing in the English language, whether living in the United States or abroad.
 Translations are not eligible for this prize, nor are previously self-published books.
 Employees of Tupelo Press and authors with books previously published by Tupelo Press are not eligible.
-Poets submitting work for consideration may be published authors or writers without prior book publications.
+Poets submitting work for consideration may be authors having published only one previous collection or writers without prior book publications.